- knowledge of computer operating systems, hardware and software

 - persistence and determination

 - to be flexible and open to change

 - to have a thorough understanding of computer systems and applications

-- keeping databases of threats and hackers
+- keeping accurate records of steps and decisions taken

 You could work in an office or at a client's business.

 With experience, you could progress to senior architect, or specialise in a particular field, like finance or security.

 You could also move into broader IT project management roles, strategy planning or consultancy.